regicid/Code_scientific_revolution/README.md

 # Data and code of the paper "Quantifying the scientific revolution"

 * The `data_*` files are lists from scientists and other creative disciplines, constructed through Wikipedia categories.
-It includes demographic informations, metrics of their importance (size of the page, number of translations and number of reference to this page in other Wikipedia pages).
+It includes demographic informations, metrics of their importance in English, French and German, when the page exists: size of the page, number of translations and number of reference to this page in other Wikipedia pages.
+The variable `pca` is a PCA of the 9 metrics of importance, supposed to combine them in an efficient way.
 These files could and should be re-used for other projects, feel free!
 * `Plots.R` is, predictably, the code used for the plots
 * Same for `Regressions.R`, which includes the code for statistical analysis
 * In the `Environment_variables` folder, you will find the data we used for the GDP per capita of Countries, the urbanization rate and the number of universites.
 The sources are in the paper.